kylead10/Inventory-manager/README.md

-This is a vit project that manages a supermarket inventory.
+This is a vi project that manages a supermarket inventory.